Songs they play at literally every live, like SCANDAL BABY and EVERYBODY SAY YEAH!

-Scandal the band
+Scandal the TV series

 Fridge Logic: In season 2, all of "Quinn's" trial and the aftermath.
 Since the majority of the evidence seems to come from the fact that she ran, it's never clear why Olivia didn't discreetly help get her off earlier instead of moving her.
 Further, she's only charged with the 7 murders as far as we see, and never identity forgery or terrorism, so it's not clear why a US Attorney is prosecuting her instead of a California DA.
 Even after the trial, she continues to use the name Quinn Perkins and appears to have no difficulty, for instance, booking a flight under that name.
 Even if acquitted for murder it is doubtful the DOJ would have let her continue under a fallacious identity.